Enroll Chrome devices

 Before signing in to the Chrome device, press the key combination Ctrl-Alt-E. The enrollment screen appears.

-Enter the username and password from your Google admin welcome letter, or the username and password for an existing Google Apps user on your account.
+Enter the username and password from your Google admin welcome letter, or the username and password for an existing Google Apps user on your account that has eligibility to enroll.You can control which users can enroll in your domain through this policy.

 - Click Enroll device.
 You will receive a confirmation message that the device has been successfully enrolled.